Notice of Pre-AIA or AIA Status

 Claim(s) 1-12, 14-15, 24-25, 28-29, 31, 33-34 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Kaib et al (US 20210212397).

-Regarding claim 6, Kaib discloses the first strap comprises a curved portion 1310, 1502, extending over the at least one therapy electrode 114 (Fig. 13B, 15).
+Regarding claim 6, Kaib discloses the first tension strap comprises a curved portion 1310, 1502, extending over at least one of the at least two posterior therapy electrode 114 (Fig. 13B, 15).

-Regarding claim 8, Kaib discloses the at least one strap 1402 is disposed internally within the garment (Fig. 14).
+Regarding claim 8, Kaib discloses the at least one tension strap 1402 is disposed internally within the garment (Fig. 14).

-Regarding claim 9, Kaib discloses one of the garment 1500 and the at least one strap comprises a plurality of loops 702, wherein the other of the garment and the at least one strap comprises a hook 702 configured to engage any of the plurality of loops to adjust a tautness of the at least one strap (Fig. 15, section 0226, The garment 1500 includes a front portion 1504 to wrap around an upper torso of the subject that is secured in place by hook-and-loop fasteners).
+Regarding claim 9, Kaib discloses one of the garment 1500 and the at least one tension strap comprises a plurality of loops 702, wherein the other of the garment and the at least one tension strap comprises a hook 702 configured to engage any of the plurality of loops to adjust a tautness of the at least one strap (Fig. 15, section 0226, The garment 1500 includes a front portion 1504 to wrap around an upper torso of the subject that is secured in place by hook-and-loop fasteners).

 Regarding claim 10, Kaib discloses the two or more therapy electrodes 114 are configured to deliver a biphasic shock to the patient (Section 0142, therapy delivery systems 308 can include one or more power converters for controlling the charging and discharging of the capacitor banks.
 In some implementations, the discharge of energy from the capacitor bank may be controlled by, for example, an H-bridge circuit as described in U.S. Pat.
 No. 6,280,461, titled “PATIENT-WORN ENERGY DELIVERY APPARATUS,” issued on Aug.
 28, 2001 (hereinafter the “'461 patent”), and U.S. Pat.
 No. 8,909,335, titled “METHOD AND APPARATUS FOR APPLYING A RECTILINEAR BIPHASIC POWER WAVEFORM TO A LOAD,” issued on Dec.
 9, 2014 (hereinafter the “'335 patent”), each of which is hereby incorporated herein by reference in its entirety).